 Is a draft a sign of window issues?

 Not necessarily.
-And the cool air your feeling may be the result of a natural part of the environment when air moves across the cold glass of a window.
+And the cool air your feeling may be the result of a natural part of the environment when air moves across the cold glass of a window rather than a draft through windows themselves.
 Here are a few tips for determining whether your window or the area around your window has a draft.

 Determine the cause of a draft: